ScottWStinson/Xbox-Controlled-RC-Car/README.md

 To download xboxdrv on the pi, run the command: sudo apt-get install xboxdrv

+You must have xboxdrv running in background, so run:

+sudo xboxdrv --silent --detach-kernel-driver &

+You also must have pygame, which is included, run:

 To calibrate the throttle and steering, use the control.py code.